ngtduc693/AI-Facial-Emotion-for-.NET/README.md

-# AI-Facial-Emotion-for-.NET
+# Klleon-SDK-for-.NET
-AI Facial Emotion library for .NET
+This is Klleon SDK for .NET (from .NET6 to .NET9)